hyperledger/fabric/docs/source/test_network.md

 After the **fabcar** chaincode definition has been committed to the channel, the script initializes the chaincode by invoking the `init` function and then invokes the chaincode to put an initial list of cars on the ledger.
-The script then queries the chaincode to verify the that the data was added.
+The script then queries the chaincode to verify that the data was added.
 If the chaincode was installed, deployed, and invoked correctly, you should see the following list of cars printed in your logs:
 ```